Safeguard Documentation Center

 • Fail safe, never fail open.
 If tool resolution cannot complete (for example, a transient outage), the server falls back to the small default set rather than exposing anything wider.
 An outage can never broaden what your assistant can do.

 • Stateless enforcement.
-The MCP server holds no database of its own; it resolves your enabled tools from Safeguard's authentication service at connection time.
+The MCP server holds no database of its own; it resolves your enabled tools from Safeguard's authentication service on demand (cached briefly per session, as described above) rather than storing them locally.

 On this page